1st Global Conference

 a) author(s), b) affiliation as you would like it to appear in the programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: Spirituality and Culture Submission
+E-mails should be entitled: Music and Death Abstract Submission

 Where to Send